 An experienced car accident attorney knows how to navigate the damage claims process and can advocate for you should you or the other driver decide to press charges.
 A lawyer will also be able to advise you on speaking with your insurance company to avoid entrapment in an unfavorable agreement.

-If you or a loved one has been involved in an auto accident, the team at the Law Offices of David I. Fuchs can help.
+If you or a loved one has been involved in an auto accident, the team at David I. Fuchs, Injury & Accident Lawyer, P.A. can help.
 Combining years of experience in Fort Lauderdale personal injury law, we will be your number one advocate in understanding your legal responsibilities and damage claims.
 Contact us today for your free consultation.